 Step 9: Still Not Working?
 Try Burning Your Bootloader.

-You can also try burning the bootloader, as shown above.
+You can also try burning the bootloader, as shown in the terminal screenshots above.

-Even if you get a burn bootloader error I've found that just trying to burn can fix your board.
+Even if you get a burn bootloader error, I've found that just trying to burn it can fix your board.

 The last screenshot shows me changing the programmer options, which can also help when trying to burn the bootloader.
 Feel free to try them all, but remember which one(s) are usually used for your various Arduino devices.